axsh/sinatra-browse/README.md

 end
 ```

-You will ***not*** be able to define the parameter `bar`.
-This is because Sinatra-browse does its thing in a before block and these parameters aren't added to the `params` hash until the route itself gets executed.
+If you have Sinatra-browse version 0.7 or higher, you will be able to use define the variable `bar`.

 Some exta discussion of this problem can be found [here](https://github.com/sinatra/sinatra/issues/417).